 Finally, we conducted two additional tests to exclude alternative interpretations regarding the manipulated factors.
 First, family managers may perceive markets as being differently “European” compared to Germany given the “Brexit”.
-We hence developed three questions (“How ‘European’ do you consider the market presented in the scenario in terms of the following characteristics?”, five-point Likert-type scale from not at all European to very European) regarding differences in a) culture, b) political environment, c) economic status).
+We hence developed three questions (“How ‘European’ do you consider the market presented in the scenario in terms of the following characteristics?” on a five-point Likert-type scale from “not at all European” to “very European”) regarding differences in a) culture, b) political environment, and c) economic status.
 Both markets were perceived as fairly similarly “European” (culture: t(410) = -1.679, p = .094; political environment: t(410) = .222, p = .825; economic status: t(410) = .759, p = .448).
 Second, despite these results, family managers may perceive market risks differently.
-Thus, we made a self-developed question (“In your opinion, how risky is the presented market for business decisions?”) that could be answered through a five-point Likert-type scale (from not at all risky to extremely risky).
-The t-test on this measure indicates that concern is unjustified (t(410) = -.404, p = .687).
-Third, one might argue that the headquarter country Germany is not sufficiently different from the other markets.
-We hence drafted two questions (“How different do you think Germany and the subsidiary’s market are in terms of the following characteristics?”, five-point Likert-type scale from not at all different to very different) regarding political environments and economic status again.
+Thus, we made a self-developed question (“In your opinion, how risky is the presented market for business decisions?”) that could be answered through a five-point Likert-type scale (from “not at all risky” to “extremely risky”).
+The t test on this measure indicates that concern is unjustified (t(410) = -.404, p = .687).
+Third, one might argue that the headquarters country, Germany, is not sufficiently different from the other markets.
+We hence drafted two questions (“How different do you think Germany and the subsidiary’s market are in terms of the following characteristics?” on a five-point Likert-type scale from “not at all different” to “very different”) regarding political environments and economic status again.
 For both criteria, the British and Italian markets yielded significantly higher values than the scale center (political environment: t(205) = 5.883, p < .001 in Italy, t(205) = 2.456, p < .05 in the UK; economic status: t(205) = 9.328, p < .001 in Italy, t(205) = 2.988, p < .01 in the UK).
 This indicates that both markets are perceived as being different from Germany.

 Results

 Our theoretical framework proposes a sequential mediation model with two mediators.
-ESE (M1), which passes on the effect of the level of education to EI and to perceived risk (M2).
-In turn, perceived risk passes on the effect of both – level of education and ESE – to EI.
+ESE (M1) passes on the effect of the level of education to EI and to perceived risk (M2).
+In turn, perceived risk passes on the effect of both level of education and ESE to EI.
 Consequently, four indirect effects need to be estimated.
-In order to investigate this kind of four-path mediation model simultaneously, we use lavaan based on the standardized scores for our four measures and the manipulated factors.
-Given the fact that the indirect mediation effects are best estimated using bootstrapping, percentile bootstrapping with 5,000 draws was applied (Preacher & Hayes, 2008; Zhao et al., 2010).
-To furtherly increase the robustness of our results, the present model is estimated both with and without control variables connected to the dependent variable of EI.
-To control for individual- and corporate-level differences, we use a gender dummy variable, international experience (in years), firm size (number of employees of the family firm), a tertiary dummy from branch (as primary sectors are rarely present, n = 5, a secondary dummy would nearly perfectly correlate negatively and is omitted) and relevant technical knowledge (self-developed, “Please indicate how extensive your knowledge of the depicted technology in the scenario is”, five-point semantic differential from no knowledge to very much knowledge, Table 4).
+To investigate this kind of four-path mediation model simultaneously, we use lavaan based on the standardized scores for our four measures and the manipulated factors.
+Given that the indirect mediation effects are best estimated using bootstrapping, percentile bootstrapping with 5,000 draws was applied (Preacher & Hayes, 2008; Zhao et al., 2010).
+To further increase the robustness of our results, the present model was estimated both with and without control variables connected to the dependent variable of EI.
+To control for individual- and corporate-level differences, we used a gender dummy variable, international experience (in years), firm size (number of employees of the family firm), a tertiary dummy from branch (as primary sectors are rarely present, n = 5, a secondary dummy would nearly perfectly correlate negatively and is omitted) and relevant technical knowledge (self-developed, “Please indicate how extensive your knowledge of the depicted technology in the scenario is”, five-point semantic differential from no knowledge to very much knowledge, Table 4).

 INSERT TABLE 4 ABOUT HERE

-Both models comparably explain the variance of EI, 19.4 percent in the simple model and 18.8 percent in the robust model.
+Both models comparably explain the variance of EI: 19.4 percent in the simple model and 18.8 percent in the robust model.
 Since both AIC (simple: 3423.560, robust: 3397.512) and BIC (simple: 3471.812, robust: 3465.787) are smaller in the robust model, we continue testing our hypotheses with the robust model.